 An Alternative to Jail Time for First-Time OUI Offenders

-The Right Move Is to Hire an Attorney
+The Right Move Is to Hire a Criminal Defense Attorney For OUI/DUI

 We would understand if you are feeling a little bit overwhelmed and confused by all of that information.
-It’s a lot to take in—and it is absolutely essential that you have an attorney by your side who understands the ins and outs of the OUI laws in Massachusetts and can ensure your rights are protected.
-The consequences that come with an OUI conviction are serious indeed, so a vigorous defense is always going to be in your best interest.
+It’s a lot to take in—and it is absolutely essential that you have an attorney by your side who understands the ins and outs of the OUI laws and criminal court process in Massachusetts and can ensure your rights are protected.
+The consequences that come with an OUI conviction are serious indeed, so a vigorous defense is always going to be in your best interest to get an OUI case dismissed in Massachusetts.